hybridgroup/gitnesse/README.md

 ## TODO

-		- implement git push back to git wiki
+	- test git push back to git wiki
-		- rake tasks for push/pull/run
+	- pluggable feature runners, so can be used with Spinach, Cucumber-JS, or ?

 ## Contributing